 Camp Oak Hallows will utilize federal tax exemption to facilitate reduced cost of tuition, program enrollment fees, and other costs to applicants through the ability to reallocate funds that would otherwise be spent on expenditure taxes to the purchase of supplies, facility maintenance, Staff compensation, and financial aid offered to applicants.

 As an educational organization offering religious support and low-income/disability accessible housing, Camp Oak Hallows qualifies for tax exemption.
+This means donations and membership become tax deductible.

 Record of Expenditures: